dmvjs/tagr/README.md

 tagr
 ====

-create elements from JSON objects
+create elements from JSON objects, compat with IE9+

 a quick tour:
 -------------